rxwx/rxwx.github.io/_posts/2022-11-09-ProxyNotRelay.md

 If you'd like to know more about CBT, SPNs and how they affect NTLM relaying, I highly recommend [this article](https://en.hackndo.com/ntlm-relay/) by [@HackAndDo](https://twitter.com/HackAndDo), which explains the concepts better than I could.

 To verify my understanding.
-I made this [quick script]([Dump CBT Data in Python (github.com)](https://gist.github.com/rxwx/8476acf1f2ca8727c8d356ea26291354)), which just hooks the `ntlm-auth` and `requests-ntlm` Python modules so that we can dump out the CBT data.
+I made this [quick script](https://gist.github.com/rxwx/8476acf1f2ca8727c8d356ea26291354)), which just hooks the `ntlm-auth` and `requests-ntlm` Python modules so that we can dump out the CBT data.
 Using this we can see that when using CBT, the MD5 hash of the server's certificate is sent in the NTLM auth data.

 ![Dumping CBT Data from NTLM Auth Request with Python](/public/media/cbt-data-dump.png)